-This sweetie steals the show every time she is in a scene.
-Played by the talented Alyvia Alyn Lind since 2011, Faith is certainly a staple in Genoa City.
-She is a smart, kind, sweet and responsible kid who has grown up tremendously over the years.
-While she is a minor character, she’s been involved quite heavily in many storylines over the years, including the emotional passing of many close characters, her mom’s mental health issues, new stepparents, dealing with grandparents/parents in jail, and more recently, her mom’s breast cancer diagnosis.
+This sweetie stole the show constantly when she was still playing Faith Newman.
+Playing a smart, kind, sweet and responsible kid who has grown up tremendously over the years, Lind was heavily involved in many storylines over the years, including the emotional passing of many close characters, her mom’s mental health issues, new step-parents, dealing with grandparents/parents in jail, and more recently, her mom’s breast cancer diagnosis.
 Despite the heavy issues, Faith handles everything with ease, which makes this small yet mighty character a joy to watch on daytime television.

 5. “Murph” – Patrick Murphy (Michael Fairman)